Non-negative versus positive scalar curvature: Introduction

-The Lichnerowicz theorem provides a link between harmonic spinors and positive scalar curvature: \proclaim Theorem 0.1. ([LM; II 8.9]) If $(M,g)$ is a closed Riemannian spin manifold with either positive scalar curvature or non-negative scalar curvature which is positive at some point, then $M$ admits no harmonic spinors.

-Our first result provides an extension of the Lichnerowicz theorem to scalar flat metrics: \proclaim Theorem 0.2.
-If $(M,g)$ is a closed Riemannian spin manifold with positive scalar curvature and $g'$ is any metric with non-negative scalar curvature in the same path-component of non-negative scalar curvature metrics as $g$, then $(M,g')$ admits no harmonic spinors.

-The significance of this result is that it essentially says that from the point-of-view of index theory, there is no difference between working with metrics of positive scalar curvature and metrics of non-negative scalar curvature, provided the relevant path-component of non-negative scalar curvature metrics contains a positive scalar curvature metric.

-The manifolds appearing in Theorem 0.2 should be contrasted with the so-called {\it strongly scalar flat} manifolds, studied for example in [De] and [Fu].
-These are manifolds which do not admit positive scalar curvature, but admit a scalar-flat metric (which is then necessarily Ricci-flat).

-Theorem 0.2 is an elementary corollary of the following result, which should be compared, for example, with Theorems 1.2 and 1.3.

-\proclaim Theorem 0.3.
-Let $M$ be a closed spin manifold and suppose $g_t$, $t \in [0,T],$ is a smooth path of nonnegative scalar curvature metrics.
-If $g_0$ admits a parallel spinor (and so is Ricci-flat), then $g_t$ is Ricci-flat for all $t \in [0,T].$ If furthermore $\pi_1(M)=0,$ then $g_t$ also admits a parallel spinor for all $t \in [0,T]$.

-A principal aim of this paper is to derive some consequences of Theorem 0.2 for (moduli) spaces of non-negative scalar curvature metrics.
-We will address this issue in two main ways: by generalizing a well-known result about moduli spaces of positive scalar curvature metrics, and by providing some new examples involving spaces of Ricci non-negative metrics.
+The principal theme in this paper is the comparison of (moduli) spaces of non-negative scalar curvature metrics with (moduli) spaces of positive scalar curvature metrics on closed spin manifolds $M$.
+In this context the Ricci flat metrics play a special role, and with this in mind we make the following

-The classic positive scalar curvature result we will generalize involves the Kreck-Stolz $s$-invariant.
-The $s$-invariant is the principal tool for studying path-connectedness of moduli spaces of positive scalar curvature metrics.
-This was developed and first applied in [KS].
-The $s$-invariant is defined for spin manifolds $M^{4n-1}$ ($n \ge 2$) with vanishing real Pontrjagin classes and positive scalar curvature, and is an invariant of the path-component in the space of positive scalar curvature metrics.
-Moreover, if $H^1(M;\hbox{\bb Z}_2)=0$ (which means the spin structure on $M$ is uniquely determined by the orientation), and $g$ is a positive scalar curvature metric on $M$, then $|s(M,g)| \in \hbox{\bb Q}$ is an invariant of the path-component of the {\it moduli} space of positive scalar curvature metrics on $M$ containing $g$.

-Using Theorem 0.2 we can establish: \proclaim Theorem 0.4.
-For a closed spin manifold $(M,g)$ of dimension $4k-1$ ($k \ge 2$) with positive scalar curvature and vanishing real Pontrjagin classes, the Kreck-Stolz $s$-invariant is an invariant of the path-component of non-negative scalar curvature metrics containing $g$.
-If in addition $H^1(M;\hbox{\bb Z}_2)=0,$ $|s|$ is an invariant of the path-component containing $[g]$ in the moduli space of non-negative scalar curvature metrics.